Neptunians/intent-ctf-2021-writeup/README.md

 There is a VERY interesting article, by [Gareth Heyes](https://twitter.com/garethheyes), on [Bypassing CSP using polyglot JPEGs
 ](https://portswigger.net/research/bypassing-csp-using-polyglot-jpegs).

-This is not the article we want, but it is the article we need.
+It is not the article we want, but it is the article we need.

 ![batman](img/batman.jpg)

-This is great but we need only to solve a subset of Gareth's problem.
+This is great but we only need to solve a subset of Gareth's problem.
 We don't need a full polyglot jpeg but just the first part.
 It turns out the JPEG signature can be used as a valid variable name in Javascript.
 We can have a first line like this:

 ```javascript
 jpeg_signature=1;